Dorsa-amiri/Ball-and-Beam/README.md

 - Red-ball detection via OpenCV
 - Color thresholding on the marked ping-pong ball
 - Feedback loop into control algorithm
+- A dedicated **image processing mode** will be tested independently.

 ---